ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 @ulend

 Note:
+- Also known as 'imperative' or 'linear execution'
 - Therefore, the order of execution is predictable
 - The code in an asynchronous program DOES have to be executed in the order it was written.

 ---

-In asynchronous programming:
+In an asynchronous program:

 @ul

 * We issue a statement
-* While we are waiting for it to complete, we can perform other tasks
+* While we are waiting for it to complete, we can run other statements
-* When it has finished, we run a callback function
+* Once the first statement has a result, it is returned to us

 @ulend